MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/deploy/install.md

 To install Windows Admin Center on your machine running the Windows Server 2025 (preview) Desktop Experience:

-1. Open the **Start** menu and enter **admin** into the search bar to search for Windows Admin Center.
+1. Open the **Start** menu and enter **Windows Admin Center Setup** into the search bar to search for Windows Admin Center.

-1. Select the **Windows Admin Center Setup app** from the **Best match** list.
+1. Select the **Windows Admin Center Setup** app from the **Best match** list.

-1. Select **Run as administrator** to open the **Get started with Windows Admin Center** window.

-1. Select **Next** to accept the license terms.
+1. On the **Get started with Windows Admin Center** window, select **Next** to accept the license terms.
 After that, the installation app opens, and the Installer download starts automatically.

 1. Once the installer has finished downloading, select **Install**.

-1. On the License Agreement, select **I accept the agreement**, then select **Next** to start the installation process.
+1. On the License Agreement, if you agree to the terms select **I accept the agreement**, then select **Next** to start the installation process.

-1. In the **Select installation mode** window, select **Express local setup**, then select **Next**.
+1. In the **Select installation mode** window, select **Express remote setup**, then select **Next**.

+1. In the **Select TLS certificate** window, select the option that matches your needs, then select **Next**.

    >[!NOTE]
->You must select what Transport Layer Security (TLS) certificate Windows Admin Center should use.
-If you already have an official certificate, it must be installed in the LocalMachine\My certificate store.
+   >You must select which Transport Layer Security (TLS) certificate Windows Admin Center should use.
+If you already have a certificate, it must be installed in the `LocalMachine\My` certificates store.
 If you're installing Windows Admin Center for testing purposes only, the installer can generate a self-signed certificate that expires after 60 days.

-1. In the **Select TLS certificate** window, select the option that matches your needs, then select **Next**.

 1. In the **Automatic updates** window, select your preferred update option, then select **Next**.

 1. In the **Send diagnostic data to Microsoft** window, select your preference, then select **Next**.

-1. Select **Shortcut and Desktop shortcut preferences**, then select **Next**.
+1. Select **Shortcut and Desktop shortcut preferences**, confirm the selection, then select **Next**.

 1. In the **Ready to install** window, select **Install** to start the installation process.

 1. After the installation process finishes, select **Start Windows Admin Center**, then select **Finish**.

-1. Wait for Windows Admin Center to automatically start.

 1. Sign in as Administrator and then select **Sign In**.

-1. Wait for Windows Admin Center to automatically start.

-You should now be able to see the name, machine type, and connection history of the machine you installed Windows Admin Center on listed on the **All connections** page at the top of the **Name** column.
+You'll now be able to see the name, machine type, and connection history of the machine you installed Windows Admin Center on listed on the **All connections** page at the top of the **Name** column.

 ---